Major League Baseball luxury tax: Teams

 From 2022 onwards, at least one team surpassed the tax threshold each year.
 2023 saw a then-record-breaking eight teams exceed the luxury tax threshold, which was then surpassed the following year when nine teams exceeded the luxury tax.
-Below is a breakdown of how much each team paid during the 2022 through 2024 seasons.
+Nine teams again exceeded the luxury tax threshold in 2025.
+Below is a breakdown of how much each team paid during the 2022 through 2025 seasons.